The Birth Of Saint Nicholas

 To which the Saint replied, “Go to Hell’s fire, which has been lit for you by the devil and his crew.” and all the temples of Artemis in the area were torn asunder.

-These stories were taken form Martin Ebon’s Saint Nicholas: Life and Legend, a delightful read which describes the stories of Saint Nicholas (A.D.
+These stories were taken from Martin Ebon’s Saint Nicholas: Life and Legend, a delightful read which describes the stories of Saint Nicholas (A.D.
 270 – 343).